Skip to main content

 This can lead to a phenomenon known as “pregnenolone steal,” where the precursor molecule pregnenolone, which can be converted into testosterone or progesterone, is shunted down the pathway to create more cortisol.
 This biochemically undermines the production of the very hormones your therapy aims to supplement.

-Effective stress modulation techniques are a form of management.
+Effective stress modulation techniques are a form of endocrine system management.
 Practices like mindfulness meditation, deep breathing exercises, or spending time in nature have been shown to shift the autonomic nervous system from a sympathetic (fight-or-flight) state to a parasympathetic (rest-and-digest) state.

 This shift lowers cortisol output, reduces inflammation, and allows your endocrine system to function more efficiently.
 It creates a state of physiological receptivity, ensuring that therapeutic hormones are entering a balanced system rather than a chaotic one.
 Managing stress is a critical component of optimizing the benefits of hormonal therapy.